pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 </script>
 {{< /rawhtml >}}

+{{< figure src="/images/git-for-vibe-coders/git-install.png#center" title="Git GUI in Cursor" caption="Everything you learn from this guide has been abstracted into a button." link="/images/git-for-vibe-coders/git-install.png" target="_blank" class="align-center" >}}

 If Git isn't installed, follow [this guide](https://github.com/git-guides/install-git) to install it before you jump to the next part of the guide.
 You can also run these examples on the browser and install Git later.

 ## git config